 As well as a rewarding career with a global charity, you'll get access to a wide range of enhanced benefits:

 - Flexible working – Your work-life balance is important to us.
 We’ll do what we can to make sure you can work in a way which suits you and your lifestyle

-- 36 days annual leave plus the chance to purchase 5 extra days leave – It’s time to refresh.
+- 36 days annual leave (including bank holidays) plus the chance to purchase 5 extra days leave – It’s time to refresh.
 We recognise the importance of plenty of time off to recharge

 - Training and development opportunities – We want you to be the best you can be.
 We provide a range of courses and training opportunities to further your development